 Visual Studio Code has integrated Git support for the most common commands.
 This makes it an excellent choice to manage your code commits while you develop.
+And don't forget that the command prompt is still your friend.

 Clicking each item will show you in detail the textual changes within each file.
-Note that for unstaged changes, the editor on the right still lets you edit the file: feel free to use it!
+Note that for unstaged changes, the editor on the right still let's you edit the file: feel free to use it!

 You can also find indicators of the status of your repository in the bottom left corner of VS Code: the current branch, dirty indicators and the number of incoming and outgoing commits of the current branch.
-You can checkout any branch in your repository by clicking that status indicator and selecting the Git reference from the list.
+You can checkout to any branch in your repository by clicking that status indicator and selecting the Git reference from the list.

 Staging and unstaging can be done via contextual actions in the files or by drag-and-drop.